Schiff: We want to meet with dossier author

 "I wasn't aware of it," Schiff said.
 "I don't think Mr. Conaway was either.
 But the reality is we do want to meet with Mr. Steele."

-CNN reported in early January that Trump was briefed on the dossier, which includes unverified allegations about Trump's associates, finances and personal life, and Trump has gone on to dismiss its contents entirely, dismissing them as "phony."
+CNN reported in early January that Trump was briefed on the dossier, which includes allegations about Trump's associates, finances and personal life, and Trump has gone on to dismiss its contents entirely, dismissing them as "phony."

 Steele has largely shied from the spotlight since it became public that he wrote the incendiary document, and Schiff said he and Conaway would be willing to interview Steele in the United Kingdom should Steele not wish to travel to the United States.